 Policies and Procedures

-Upon submitting the application, fees, and supplemental documents, NABP will provide the Policies & Procedures Guidance Checklist, which identifies documentation needed when applying to and maintaining VAWD accreditation.
+Upon submitting the application, fees, and supplemental documents, NABP will provide the Policies & Procedures Assessment, which identifies documentation needed when applying to and maintaining VAWD accreditation.
 It should be used to prepare your facility’s policies and procedures.

 The application instructions include further important details on submitting supplemental documentations necessary to complete your accreditation process.